 Adventuring around Sapa in Northern Vietnam earlier this year and came across Cat Cat Village 🇻🇳 who else loves a good waterfall? • • • • • #southeastasia #waterfall #vietnam #sapa #throwback #travel #nomad #traveblog #gopro #bucketlist #photooftheday #iamtb #iphoneonly #instagood #travelgram #tourism #collaboration #unilad #adventure #adventure #🌴 #moment #goexplore #travelbible

 22. Ha Giang Loop, Vietnam

 Now, travelling the Ha Giang Loop was a totally different experience.
 It was an 8 hour bus journey to get from Sa Pa to Ha Giang where we rented a motorbike that we’d ride 350km along breathtakingly beautiful mountainous roads completing the Ha Giang Loop over the next 3 days.
 It’s very rural and a pretty dangerous route so very easy to have an accident.
 We’d only recommend it to the adventurous traveller seeking a bit of danger.
 Though if you’re confident on motorbikes, very careful and responsible it’s also easy to get around the loop in one piece.
-A full blog post with details of all the stops we took is coming to the blog very soon.
+Here’s our full guide to travelling the Ha Giang Loop with details of all the stops we took.
 Definitely a highlight of our whole South East Asia trip!

 23. Ninh Binh, Vietnam